kangkyu/test-client/README.md

 # => "Cgfi27gkYBoDKxrYWigZvDJ5"
 ```

-And then fetch info from the endpoint (More to come).
+And then fetch info from the "current_account" endpoint (More to come).

 ```
 curl localhost:3000 -H "Authorization: Token Cgfi27gkYBoDKxrYWigZvDJ5"